schedutron/home-server/README.md

 (can be broadcasted to the Internet as well)!

 Learned from multiple resources on the Internet - can't remember them all.
-To use, create a folder named `static` (in the same directory) and place all your videos in it, then run
+To use, create a folder named `videos` (inside 'static' folder) and place all your videos in it, then run
 `python media_server.py`.